-The unaudited condensed interim financial statements of the Bank have been prepared under the historical cost convention except for the assets and liabilities which are stated at fair value as disclosed in the notes to the unaudited condensed interim financial statements: financial assets at FVTPL, financial investments at FVOCI and derivative financial instruments.
-The unaudited condensed interim financial statements are presented in Ringgit Malaysia ("RM"), which is the Bank's functional currency.
+The financial statements have been prepared on the historical cost basis, except for the assets and liabilities which are stated at fair value as disclosed in the notes to the financial statements: financial assets at FVTPL, financial investments at FVOCI and derivative financial instruments.
+The financial statements are presented in Ringgit Malaysia ("RM"), which is the Bank's functional currency.
 All financial information presented in RM have been rounded to the nearest thousand, unless otherwise stated.